dgwnu/fuseki-cli/README.md

 # Fuseki CLI

-Fuseki is a populair SparQL / Tripple Store implementation in Java that is simple and robust to use.
+Fuseki is a populair SPARQL / Triplestore implementation in Java that is simple and robust to use.
 See [Jena Apache Jena Fuseki documentation](https://jena.apache.org/documentation/fuseki2/index.html) for more info.

 This pre-release only supports __Homebrew__ based __Fuseki Sever__ installations on the __Mac-platform__ (darwin).
 Mac Fuseki Server installation and configuration is based on HomeBrew.
 [See install Fuseki on a Mac with Brew](https://brewinstall.org/install-fuseki-on-mac-with-brew/).